Master of Arts (MA) in

 There are funding opportunities available for students who qualify through Project STAR and the Rehabilitation Services Association’s Long-Term Training program.

-- Application Priority DeadlineMay 15 for fall admission; October 15 for spring admission; March 15 for summer admission
+- Application Priority DeadlineMay 15 for fall admission; October 22 for spring admission; March 15 for summer admission.
+Applications taken after priority deadline if space is available.

 - Fees$10 College of Education graduate fee (per credit hour)